 - 1 cup frozen fire-roasted corn kernels

 - Handful of chopped fresh cilantro

-Optional toppings: jalapeno, red or green onion, pico de gallo, crushed tortilla chips, squeeze of lime juice, sour cream, guacamole or diced avocado seasoned with salt and pepper
+Optional toppings: raw or pickled jalapeños, red or green onion, pico de gallo, crushed tortilla chips, squeeze of lime juice, hot sauce, sour cream, guacamole or diced avocado seasoned with salt and pepper

 Let’s do this!

 - Heat EVOO in a large pot over medium heat.
 Add the onion and cook, stirring occasionally, until softened, about 3-4 minutes.
 Add in the diced bell pepper and cook for another 4 minutes.
 Season with salt and pepper.
 Stir in the garlic and cook for another minute or two or until fragrant.

 - Add the broth, tomatoes, chiles, chili powder, cumin and paprika.
 Bring to a boil, stir occasionally.
 Reduce heat to a simmer and cook covered for about 20 minutes.

 - Add the chicken and cream cheese, stirring until the cream cheese is melted.

 - Combine the shredded cheese and the cornstarch in a small bowl, making sure the cheese is well covered with cornstarch.
 Gradually add to the soup, stirring until all of the cheese is melted.